yan-fang/Angular2Project/README.md

 ## Coverage

-This creates a `coverage` folder in the root directory containing coverage information.
+This creates a `coverage` folder in the `_dist/dev` directory containing coverage information.
-Open the top index.html in `./coverage` in a browser.
+Open the top index.html in `./_dist/dev/coverage` in a browser.

 #### Single Run Test & Coverage
   - Run `yarn cover`